Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Technical Lead and architect for a dynamic video player service.
   **Why**: To enable asynchronous editor workflows.
-  **Impact**: Allowed for flexible video selection for end users, while helping to promote BuzzFeed's own brand of video content outside of YouTube (which would otherwise require us to lose potential profit).
+  **Impact**: Enabled flexible video selection for end users, while helping to promote BuzzFeed's own brand of video content outside of YouTube (which would otherwise require us to lose potential profit).

 - **What**: Designed and implemented [a Go CLI tool for deploying Fastly VCL changes](https://github.com/integralist/go-fastly-cli).
   **Why**: The existing process for deploying Fastly VCL was manual and time consuming, and prone to mistakes.